 Minnesota law (Minnesota Statutes 103B.231) requires watershed districts and joint powers WMOs within the metropolitan area to prepare a watershed management plan.
 The statute requires that a capital improvement program be part of the watershed management plan.
 Another statute (Minnesota Statute 103B.251) allows WMOs to certify capital improvements to the county for payment, if those improvements are included in the WMO's watershed management plan.
 The county then issues bonds and levies an ad valorem tax on all taxable property in the WMO (or subwatershed unit of the WMO) to pay for the projects.
+This process requires sufficient lead time and coordination with the County, as formal County approval of any amendments to a WMO's plan and associated levy amounts is required.
 A WMO may also raise funds through direct ad valorem taxation (Minnesota Statutes 103B.241), but only if the WMO is specifically listed as a special taxing district in Minnesota Statutes 275.066.
-If a WMO is given taxing authority, the WMO may also accumulate funds to finance improvements, as an alternative to issuing bonds (Minnesota Statutes 103B.241).
+If a WMO is given taxing authority, the WMO may also accumulate funds to finance improvements as an alternative to issuing bonds (Minnesota Statutes 103B.241).